Rob-P-Smith/JQsim/README.md

 &#x2705; Rework CNOT to be mathematically correct to CX 0,1 and CX 1,0 differences.
 &#x2705;Expand gate functionality by implementing phase shifts, rotation gates, and composed gates from other gates.

-## Phase 5: ***Currently Working***
+## Phase 5:
 &#x2705;Ensure control gates apply correctly across superposition system states when multiple gates are applied, preserving
 both amplitude and phase of each qubit.
-&#x274C;Continue implementing the more complex gates, e.g. RXX, QFT, etc.
-&#x274C;Implement simulatnious measurment of each qubit and implement measurement of single qubit and cast result into
+&#x274C;Implement simulations measurement of each qubit and implement measurement of single qubit and cast result into
-a classical bit.
+a classical bit. ***Currently Working***
 &#x274C;Implement deriving expectation values for the whole system upon simulated system collapse.

 ## Phase 6:
+&#x274C;Complete use documentation and build error reporting structure for users to submit incorrect results or unexpected outcomes.
+&#x274C;Implement a decomposer using a TopSort for possible gate compositions to achieve a resultant set of expectation values.
 &#x274C;Do a careful and thorough code review to clean up and restructure for efficiency and maintainability before freezing to start
 front end construction.

+## Phase X (aka indeterminately far into the future tasks):
+&#x274C;Continue implementing the more complex gates, e.g. RXX, QFT, etc.
-&#x274C;Convert all outputs to JSON and prepare for front end construction.
+&#x274C;Convert all outputs to JSON in preparation for front end construction.
 &#x274C;Build the front end (oh boy!)

-&#x274C;Implement a decomposer using a TopSort for possible gate compositions to achieve a resultant set of expectation values.

 # Issues